mlflow/mlflow-export-import/README.md

 ### Runs
   * Export a run to  a directory.
-  * Import a run from a directory or zip file.
+  * Import a run from a directory.

 ### Registered Models
   * Export a registered model to a directory.